warpstreamlabs/bento/website/docs/components/metrics/prometheus.md

 ## Push Gateway

-The field `push_url` is optional and when set will trigger a push of metrics to a [Prometheus Push Gateway](https://prometheus.io/docs/instrumenting/pushing/) once Benthos shuts down.
+The field `push_url` is optional and when set will trigger a push of metrics to a [Prometheus Push Gateway](https://prometheus.io/docs/instrumenting/pushing/) once Bento shuts down.
 It is also possible to specify a `push_interval` which results in periodic pushes.

-The Push Gateway is useful for when Benthos instances are short lived.
+The Push Gateway is useful for when Bento instances are short lived.
 Do not include the "/metrics/jobs/..." path in the push URL.

 If the Push Gateway requires HTTP Basic Authentication it can be configured with `push_basic_auth`.